 *(Following notes from wikipedia)* As in much of San Francisco, a period of criminality existed during the late 19th century; many tongs arose, trafficking in smuggling, gambling and prostitution.
 From the mid-1870s, turf battles sprang up over competing criminal enterprises.
 By the early 1880s, the term Tong war was being popularly used to describe these periods of violence in Chinatown.
-At their height in the 1880s and 1890s, twenty to thirty tongs ran highly profitable gambling houses, brothels, opium dens, and slave trade enterprises in Chinatown.
-Overcrowding, segregation, graft, and the lack of governmental control contributed to conditions that sustained the criminal tongs until the early 1920s.
+At their height in the 1880s and 1890s, twenty to thirty tongs ran highly profitable gambling houses, brothels, opium dens, and slave trade enterprises right there in Chinatown.
+Overcrowding, segregation and the lack of governmental control contributed to conditions that sustained the criminal tongs until the early 1920s.